SVS AllianceBernstein Sustainable Global Equity Fund

 Social policy

-Find funds that have policies which set out their approach to social issues (e.g. human rights, labour standards, equal opportunities, child labour and adherence to internationally recognised codes such as the UN Global Compact).
-Funds with social policies typically avoid companies with low standards or work to encourage higher standards.
+Has policies which set out their approach to social issues (e.g. human rights, labour standards, equal opportunities, child labour and/or adherence to internationally recognised codes such as the UN Global Compact).
+Strategies with social policies typically avoid companies with low standards and/or work to encourage higher standards.
 See fund information for detail.

 Health & wellbeing policies or theme

-Find funds with policies or themes that set out their approach to health and wellbeing issues.
-Funds of this kind typically aim to invest in companies with high standards - or encourage high standards.
-Themed funds are likely to have more of an emphasis on this area.
-Strategies vary.
-See fund information for further detail.
+Has policies or themes that set out their approach to health and wellbeing issues, typically aims to invest in companies with high standards - or encourage high standards.
 Ethical Values Led Exclusions

-Tobacco and related product manufacturers excluded
+Tobacco & related product manufacturers excluded

 Companies are excluded if they are involved in any aspect of the production chain for tobacco products, including cigarettes, vaping, e-cigarettes, chewing tobacco and cigars.